isabelle-platform/.github/profile/README.md

 ### Contributor's agreement for all repositories

-By contributing to any `isabelle-platform` of repositories, you explicitly agree to pass copyrights for these contributions to platform's developer, @maximmenshikov.
+By contributing to any `isabelle-platform` of repositories, you explicitly agree to pass copyrights for these contributions to platform's developer, **[@maximmenshikov](https://github.com/maximmenshikov)**.